-Capa city P lanning 1.
+Capa city P Planning 1.
 Does your state have a statewide licensing or certification program for the substance use primary prevention workforce? $^{\circ}$ No a) If yes, please describe.
 Utah has a certification program of Substance Use Prevention Specialist Training.
 (SAPST).
-All contracted prevention professionals are required to have SAPST certification.
-Through the Association of Utah Substance Abuse Professionals, prevention specialists can become a licensed prevention specialist with the International Certification and Reciprocity Consortium.
-2. - your state have a formal mechanism to provide training and technical assistance to the substance use ${}^{\circ}$ Yes ${}^{\circ}$ No y prevention workforce? a) If yes, please describe mechanism used.
-The Office of Substance Use and Mental Health (OSUMH) provides technical assistance through Regional Directors (RD).
-RDs meet with local providers and does a review with them to identify needs.
-RDs communicate needs with the Office to provide necessary TA.
-OSUMH coordinates the delivery of several SAPST throughout the year, and sponsors an annual conference.
-3. Does y vour state have a formal mechanism to assess community readiness to implement prevention yes No No a) If yes, please describe mechanism used.
-The State supports and local providers use the Tri Ethnic Center model to assess community readiness to implement prevention strategies.
-4. Does y our state integrate the National CLAS Standards into the capacity building step? a) If yes, please explain in the box below.
-The trainings that we provide educate on cultural competence and how to engage all sectors and members of the community in the prevention process.
-As our system works to build resources and readiness, we take into account the diverse population within our state and how we can engage with them in prevention work.
-5. Does y our state integrate sustainability into the capacity building step? a) If yes please explain in the box below which centers around our Regional Director (RD) system.
+All contracted p professionals are required to have SAPST certification.
+Through the Association of Utah Substance Abuse Professionals, prevention specialists can become a lice specialist with the International Certification and Reciprocity Consortium.
+2. Does your state have a formal mechanism to provide training and technical assistance to the substance use $\gamma{es} \cap \gamma{es} \cap \gamma{es}$ a) If yes, please describe mechanism used.
+The Office of Substance Use and Mental Health (OSUMH) provides technical assistance through Regional RDs meet with local providers and does a review with them to identify needs.
+RDs communicate needs wi provide necessary TA.
+OSUMH coordinates the delivery of several SAPST throughout the year, and sponso conference. th the Office to 3.
+Does y Yes No a) If yes, please describe mechanism used.
+The State supports and local providers use the Tri Ethnic Center model to assess community readiness to in prevention strategies. mplement 4.
+Does your state integrate the National CLAS Standards into the capacity building step?
+Yes O No a) If yes, please explain in the box below.
+The trainings that we provide educate on cultural competence and how to engage all sectors and membe community in the prevention process.
+As our system works to build resources and readiness, we take into diverse population within our state and how we can engage with them in prevention work.
+5. Does your state integrate sustainability into the capacity building step?
+Yes No a) If yes, please explain in the box below.

+Part of our capacity is around supporting and implementing Community Centered Evidence-Based Prevention (CCEBP), which centers around our Regional Director (RD) system.
 We have built the capacity of this system by ensuring the funding used for those positions is long term sustainable funding.
 This allows us to have the capacity to implement CCEBP.
 The trainings that we provide to educate the prevention system are also provided with sustainable funding, these trainings include the Universal Prevention Curriculum training, and trainings offered through our PTTC.
 We also have several trained SAPST instructors to ensure that we can provide that training to all prevention staff across the state.